8 Common Misconceptions About the EB-2 NIW Green Card Process

 Misconception #4: A Job Offer or Sponsor is Necessary

 One of the significant advantages of the EB-2 NIW is that it does not require a job offer or a sponsor.
-This means you can apply even while still in school or before securing employment in the U.S. While having a job can be advantageous and strengthen your narrative, it is not a prerequisite for applying.
+This flexibility allows applicants to apply even while still in school or before securing employment in the U.S. While having a job can strengthen an application and enhance the narrative, it is not a prerequisite for moving forward.

 Misconception #5: Dependents Cannot be Included